Fear of the Cold

 The good news is that the vast majority of people who suffer with a Fear of the Cold will find that a course of Psychological Therapy will help enormously by helping to change the fundamental thinking contributing to the problem in the first place!

-Psychological Help for the Fear of the Cold
+Psychological Therapy for Fear of the Cold

 If you’re determined to overcome your Fear of the Cold then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self-directed programme.